Ronaldo Scores First Goal This Season As Man Utd Stroll In Europa League - UrduPoint

 But the Portugal star will be relieved to have got on the scoresheet, after Jadon Sancho put United ahead with a well-timed response on the day he was left out of the England squad.

+"You can see he is really close and when he gets fitter he will finish them.
+I think he is totally committed to this project and to this team.

+"He needed that goal.
+He was close many times.
+You see connections coming around him.

-United lost their opening Group E match 1-0 against Real Sociedad last Thursday in a match overshadowed by the death of Queen Elizabeth II.
+"We're happy for him and the team wanted him to bring the goal, so that's good."
+United lost their opening Group E match 1-0 against Real Sociedad last Thursday.

-That gave Erik ten Hag's side no margin for error in Chisinau and they were up to the task against a Sheriff side who enjoyed a stunning 2-1 victory at Real Madrid in the Champions League group stage last season.
+That gave Ten Hag's men no margin for error in Chisinau and they were up to the task against a Sheriff side who beat Real Madrid in the Champions League group stage last season.

 United's first trip to the far-flung outpost of Moldova served as a painful reminder of their diminished status following last season's failure to qualify for the Champions League.